AAI-Online/AIO-docs/network/ingame.md

   # Just use packing.buffer_read and unpackString8/unpackString16 where necessary.
   # If adding, do a check to make sure the evidence list on a zone doesn't exceed 255.
 Send a warning if it does and abort.
   # If editing or deleting, do a check to make sure ind exists in evidence list.
 Send a warning if it doesn't and abort.
-  # When sending new evidence to all clients, there is a minor change:
+  # When sending new evidence to clients, there is a minor change:
   buf = struct.pack("B", AIOprotocol.EVIDENCE)
   buf += struct.pack("B", type) # see AIOprotocol.EV_* for all values.
   buf += struct.pack("B", zone) # zone where evidence was edited.